octue/conventional-commits/README.md

 ```

 ### GitHub workflows
-The checker can easily used as a step in a GitHub workflow.
+The checker be can easily used as a step in a GitHub workflow.
 You can add it like this:

 ```yaml
 uses: octue/conventional-commits/check-semantic-version@0.8.0